KritantaDev/Iconoclasm/README.markdown

-# Iconoclasm
+# Iconoclast

-*Iconoclasm* is a tweak that lets you do more with your iPhone's home screen.
+*Iconoclast* is a tweak that lets you do more with your iPhone's home screen.
 It was sold on the Cydia Store from 2009 to 2015, and now it is open source for others who wish to use its code in their own similar products.
 Please read [this page][eol] for more details on what's going on with the project.

-## Building Iconoclasm
+## Building Iconoclast

-*Iconoclasm* predates Theos, which is probably the most commonly used build system in the jailbreak community today.
+*Iconoclast* predates Theos, which is probably the most commonly used build system in the jailbreak community today.
 For a variety of reasons, I rolled my own build script with *waf*, which you will need installed if you want to run the build scripts.
 I usually just this line in the root of my repo:

 ```waf distclean configure build_armv7 build_arm64 lipo package -p```